 Are your bunions causing pain and discomfort?
 At Complete Foot Care & Orthotic Centre, we craft a personalized treatment plan for your bunions.
-We try to determine the root cause of the bunions so we prevent it from getting worst.
+We try to determine the root cause of the bunions so we prevent it from getting worse.
 Get in touch with us to schedule an appointment or learn more about our services.

 At Complete Foot Care & Orthotic Centre, we can provide you with reliable treatments for heel and arch pain provided by our expert orthopedics.
 We can also help you with habits and practices that are, in general, good for your feet.
 By putting our guidance into practice, you will be able to have healthier feet and will be able to stay mobile for a long time.
+We also treat conditions such as arthritis and plantar fasciitis.

 A bunion is a condition or a bone deformity that forms when the joint located at the side and base of the big toe becomes enlarged.
 As a result, your big toe might shift towards the second toe.
 In many cases, the tissues around the area become swollen.
 A bunion causes an increasing amount of trouble with time.
 It will regularly rub against your footwear when you walk, causing friction, irritation and redness in the area.
 The joint over which the bunion develops flexes with every step you take, causing pain.
 Untreated bunions will lead to chronic pain.